chrislittleboy/website/content/about.md

 **Publications and future plans**

-I have one accepted paper at *Land Use Policy*, see the preprint, the article, and a short summary.
+I have one accepted paper at *Land Use Policy* -- see the preprint, the article, and a short summary.

 In the pipeline are one paper from my current role, three further papers from my PhD, and one book.
 - simulating global deforestation;
-- the diversity of land governance systems in Nigeria;
+- land tenure in Nigeria;
-- assessing agricultural productivity using household survey data;
+- What yield gaps?
+A comparative productivity analysis;
-- Land governance in Ondo State: learning lessons from failed land titling policy;
+- Systematic Land Titling in Ondo State;
 - Land rights, institutions and economic development.